Towards Efficient SDRTV-to-HDRTV by Learning from Image Formation: Related Work

 \subsection{Gamut Extension}

-Gamut extension, a widely recongnized concept in color science, involves converting image or video content to a wider color gamut.
-A crucial step in the SDRTV-to-HDRTV process is converting the color gamut from Rec.709 to Rec.2020.
-As a result, gamut extension algorithms can be used to address the SDRTV-to-HDRTV task in certain situations.
-ITR~\cite{colorconversion} provides a recommended color conversion matrix for gamut extension.
-However, it does not consider color mappings (e.g. tone mapping) used in actual production, making it unsuitable for addressing SDRTV-to-HDRTV conversion.
-Many gamut extension algorithms have been proposed in recent years~\cite{zamir2014gamut,zamir2015gamut,schweiger2017luminance,zamir2017gamut,xu2018color,zamir2019vision}.
-For instance, \cite{zamir2014gamut} introduces a perceptually-based variational framework for spatial gamut mapping. \cite{zamir2019vision} presents a PDE-based optimization procedure that considers the hue, chroma, and saturation for gamut extension. \cite{zamir2019vision} proposes a vision science-based framework for performing gamut extension.
-However, these algorithms are primarily designed for color mapping in SDRTV-to-HDRTV and are not capable of handling more complex operations for detail enhancement.
+Gamut extension, a key concept in color science, involves converting content to a wider color gamut, essential in transitioning from Rec.709 to Rec.2020 during SDRTV-to-HDRTV conversion.
+Despite ITU-R~\cite{colorconversion} offering a color conversion matrix, it cannot consider multiple mappings involving color (i.e., tone mapping) used in production, limiting its effectiveness.
+Several gamut extension algorithms have been proposed~\cite{zamir2014gamut,zamir2015gamut,schweiger2017luminance,zamir2017gamut,xu2018color,zamir2019vision}.
+For example, \cite{zamir2014gamut} introduces a perceptually-based variational framework for spatial gamut mapping, and \cite{zamir2019vision} presented a PDE-based optimization procedure considering hue, chroma, and saturation.
+However, these algorithms primarily address color mapping, lacking the capability for complex detail enhancement needed in SDRTV-to-HDRTV.